Paddy Power Sign Up Offers - Cheltenham Festival Free Bets and Bookmaker Offers Day 3 - Betfair Cheltenham Betting Offer

 Willie Mullins’ Fact To File is the name on everyone’s lips for the Ryanair Chase.
 After an "imperious" performance in the Irish Gold Cup, he arrives as the heavy 4/5 favourite, and Paddy Power is leaning into his star power.

-- The Offer: Back Fact To File to win the Ryanair Chase at 50/1.
+- The Offer: Back Fact To File to place in top 3 of the Ryanair Chase at 50/1.

 - The Strategy: This is a pure "Class Play."
 While Fact To File is the dominant force in the betting forecast, this 50/1 boost provides an astronomical price for a horse that Timeform describes as a "top-drawer chaser."